 What is the Bottom Line for Government Contractors?

 At the end of the day, the reality that the law stands.
 Although the government admits that there is some impact to small business, then if you are part of the impacted group, you may want to look at your business relationships to see if small business size status can be impacted ( if so, then the business future could be at risk).
 The other alternative would be to see if you are eligible for the inverted domestic corporation waiver.

 What Happens If Your Status Changes During Contract Performance?

 If your status changes to where you now meet the legal definition of an inverted domestic corporation or a subsidiary of an inverted domestic corporation, you must disclose this information to the contracting officer.
 Many government contractors find themselves investigated because they do not follow the FAR regulations or 6 U.S.C.
 395.

 When your company meets the legal definition of an inverted domestic corporation or a subsidiary of an inverted domestic corporation you will be required to represent your current status at the earlier of an offer submission or the annual anniversary of the registration in the System for Award Management (SAM).

 If you forget to correctly represent your company, there could be consequences given the intent of the regulations.

 For help complying with the inverted domestic corporation rules under 6 U.S.C.
-395 (b), call our government contracts law firm at 1-866-601-5518 for a FREE Initial Consultation.
+395 (b) and FAR 52.209-2 Prohibition on Contracting with Inverted Domestic Corporations-Representation., call our government contracts law firm at 1-866-601-5518 for a FREE Initial Consultation.